 These tasks are completed through the Oracle Integration Repository user interfaces and they are actually executed by SOA Provider behind the scenes.

-Tip: In Release 12.0, Oracle E-Business Suite is service partially enabled using Web Service Provider for the following interface types:
+Important: In Release 12.0, Oracle E-Business Suite is service partially enabled using Web Service Provider for the following interface types:

 XML Gateway Map